 - 1. Know when and where you are to report to the campus. - 2.
-When you report back to the school, re-introduce yourself to the office staff.
-Let them know who you are, the nature of your assignment, and the Cooperating Teacher(s) you have been placed with. - 3.
-Be on time, and if you must be absent, call the school, your Cooperating Teacher and the UTA Office of Field Experiences.
-Notify them as far in advance as possible. - 4.
+Send an email to your cooperating teachers introducing yourself and your appreciation for being welcomed into their classrooms. - 3.
+When you report back to the school, introduce yourself to the office staff.
+Let them know who you are, the nature of your assignment, and the cooperating teacher(s) you will be working with this year. - 4.
+Be on time, and if you must be absent, contact your cooperating teacher, your UTA field supervisor and email the UTA Office of Field Experiences.
+Notify everyone as far in advance as possible. - 5.
 Name tags are ALWAYS to be worn in the schools.
 Security within a school is very important and your nametag will identify you as a person who has a valid reason for being there.
-Your UTA ID should be worn as your name tag unless a district nametag is required. - 5.
+Your UTA ID should be worn as your name tag unless a district nametag is required. - 6.
 Your professional manner is of utmost importance.
 You are NOT a college student during the time you are in the schools; you are a professional on the teaching staff.
-You should look and act accordingly. - 6.
-Give your Cooperating Teacher(s) the utmost cooperation and respect. - 7.
-Follow through and complete all assignments. - 8.
+You should look and act accordingly. - 7.
+Give your cooperating teacher(s) the utmost cooperation and respect. - 8.
+Follow through and complete all assignments. - 9.
 Accept suggestions for improvement in a positive and professional manner.
-Your Cooperating Teacher is there to help you learn and grow.
-You may not agree but remember that experience helps make you a great teacher. - 9.
+Your cooperating teacher is there to help you learn and grow.
+You may not agree but remember that experience helps make you a great teacher. - 10.
 Confidentiality is extremely important.
 Breach of confidentiality can cost you your job and the opportunity to continue in the profession you have chosen and, most importantly, it hurts children and families.
-Please remember this when you conference with your Cooperating Teacher(s), professors, principals, parents, other teachers, and friends.
-Learning about and following professionalism begins now. - 10.
+Please remember this when you conference with your cooperating teachers, professors, principals, parents, other teachers, and friends.
+Learning about and following professionalism begins now. - 11.
 Do not criticize the school, teachers, or students.
 You are a guest in the building with the expectation that you will learn all you can.
-Do not jeopardize the opportunity to complete your assignment. - 11.
+Do not jeopardize the opportunity to complete your assignment. - 12.
 Students will imitate your language.
-Use correct English at all times. - 12.
-If you have a problem with any aspect of your assignment, discuss this with your Cooperating Teacher or UTA Supervisor only.
+Use correct English at all times. - 13.
+If you have a problem with any aspect of your assignment, discuss this with your cooperating teacher or UTA field supervisor only.
 Handle concerns professionally by going directly to those people who have the authority to adjust assignments.
 You may also inform your program coordinator and the Office of Educational Field Experiences.